shashankc20mca/Enterprise-GitOps-Platform-Automated-EKS-Infrastructure-and-3-Tier-Microservices/steps.md

 ```
 > **Note:** Terraform automatically reads and runs all `.tf` files present inside the `Terraform-Iac` folder, so you do not need to run each `.tf` file separately.

-- **Do not run** the file `cluster_autoscaler_install_using_helm.tf` at this stage.
-- That file must be run **later from the bastion host** because `endpoint_public_access` is set to `false` in `variable.tf`.
-- This means the Kubernetes cluster can only be accessed through the bastion host.

-### Why `cluster_autoscaler_install_using_helm.tf` is run later

-Installing autoscaler through Helm requires direct cluster access.
-Since the EKS endpoint is private, this step can only be performed after logging into the bastion host.

-### Before Running Terraform

-Make sure to:

-- update the required values in `variables.tf` as per your requirement
-- include the AWS key pair details in the script files
-- use the same key pair later for SSH access

----

 ## 2. SSH into the Bastion Host